minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

           - city_id(foreign key)

   **Store procedures:**
     - To insert and get data from the database, we have created store procedures which are:
       - **createBooking:** this procedure is used to create a booking.
 The parameters are date, startTime, endTime, city_id, center_id, court_id, player_id.
-The input must be valid, startTime must be before endTime, all the booking must be satisfied all constraints, no overlap booking is allowed.
+The inputs must be valid, startTime must be before endTime, all the booking must be satisfied all constraints, no overlap booking is allowed.
       - **cancelBooking:** this procedure is used to cancel a booking.
-The parameter are booking_id, player_id.
-The input must be valid and satisfied all contraints.
+The parameters are booking_id, player_id.
+The inputs must be valid and satisfied all contraints.
+      - **getCenterBooking:** this procedure is used to get all the bookings of the center in the chosen city.
+The parameters are center_id and pdate.
+The inputs must be valid and satisfied all contraints.
+      - **getCenterCourt:** this procedure is used to get all the coursts of the center in the chosen city.
+The parameter is center_id and it must be valid and satisfied the constraints.
+      - **getCities:** this procedure is used to get all the cities in the database.
+The parameter is city_id and it must be validd and satisfied the constraints.
+      - **getCityBooking:** this procedure is uesd to get the bookings in the chosen city.
+The parameters are city_id and pdate.
+This inputs must be valid and satisfied the constraints.
+      - **getCityCenter:** this procedure is used to get the center of the chosen city.
+The parameter is city_id and it must be valid and satisfied the contraints.
+      - ** getCourtBooking:** this procedure is used to get all the bookings of the court.
+The parameters are court_id and pdate.
+This inputs must be valid and satisfied the constraints.
+      - **getPlayerBooking:** this procedure is used to get all the bookings of the player.
+The parameters are player_id, city_id and pdate.
+This inputs must be valid anf satisfied the constraints.

 ### 5.2.
 Logic Tier
 * The logic tier consists of algorithm, server and method.
   **Algorithm:**